upbound/docs/content/knowledge-base/oidc.md

 mcp:my-org/prod-1:provider:provider-aws
 ```

-In total, the claims for an identity token injected into the filesystem of a
+The claims for an identity token injected into the file system of a
-provider in a managed control plane will look similar to the following.
+provider in a managed control plane looks like the following.

 ```json
 {